FGRibreau/node-redis-lua/README.md

     r = redis.createClient();
     r.myset(2, 'testing', 'surprise', redis.print);

 `2` is the number of keys that the script will receive.
-Array are also supported:
+Arrays are also supported:

     var args = ['testing', 'surprise']
     ,   r = redis.createClient();